xenia-e/capstone/README.md

 #### Additional training that has taken place:
 * We hope to further our analysis and find interesting correlations between the athlete's physical profile and the country's performance history.
 * Attempted to add 'Year', 'City', and 'Season' from games table, but the added data reduced the accuracy score from 85% to 76%.
-ML
 * Attempted to add 'Year' and bin to reduce number of unique values, but struggled with data type changes in the model.
 * Attempted to filter on Gender, but the added filtering reduced the accuracy score from 85% to 70%.
 * Filtered by sport to view machine model learning accuracy for different sports.
 See results below.